HammerLabML/linear-transfer-learning/README.md

 on example data.
 For the actual transfer learning, we recommend to initialize one of the following models, depending on your source space model:

-1. `transfer-learning.LGMM_transfer_model` : If you have a full labelled Gaussian mixture model.
+1. `transfer-learning.LGMM_transfer_model` : If you have a full labelled
+   Gaussian mixture model.
 2. `transfer-learning.SLGMM_transfer_model` : If you have a labelled Gaussian
    mixture model with shared precision matrices.
-3. `transfer-learning.Local_LVQ_model` : If you have a learning vector
+3. `transfer-learning.Local_LVQ_transfer_model` : If you have a learning vector
    quantization model with individual metric learning matrices.
-4. `transfer-learning.LVQ_model` : If you have a learning vector quantization model with shared metric learning matrix or no metric learning at all.
+4. `transfer-learning.LVQ_transfer_model` : If you have a learning vector
+   quantization model with shared metric learning matrix or no metric learning at all.

 Note that models 2 and 4 are _much_ faster to train compared to models 1 and 3 (refer to the next section for more information on that).